Property Management Blog

 The certificate acts as a safeguard for all parties, memorializing the terms of the lease and protecting against misunderstandings.

-Why is a Tenant Estoppel Certificate Important?
+Why is an Estoppel Certificate Important?

 An estoppel agreement holds value for several reasons: